pallax03/bravefrontier-demo/README.md

 # bravefrontier-demo

-I created this project with the sole purpose of training me in javascript and godot.
+I created this project with the sole purpose of training me in javascript, node.js, mongodb and godot.

 Godot version: 3.5.2